Luciferness/DisneyPlus-clone/README.md

 ### `Description`

-This is a react ts Disney+.
+This is a react ts Disney+ clone.